jackhannah95/smr-training/README.md

 ### SPSS Equivalent Functions ###

 Below is an approximate and non-exhaustive list of equivalent functions in R and SPSS which are commonly used in analysis of SMR data.
-The majority of the R functions below come from the [dplyr](https://github.com/tidyverse/dplyr), [tidyr](https://github.com/tidyverse/tidyr) and [magrittr](https://github.com/tidyverse/magrittr) packages, part of the [tidyverse](https://github.com/tidyverse) suite of packages.
+The majority of the R functions below come from the [dplyr](https://github.com/tidyverse/dplyr), [tidyr](https://github.com/tidyverse/tidyr) and [magrittr](https://github.com/tidyverse/magrittr) packages, part of the [tidyverse](https://github.com/tidyverse) collection of packages.

 R | SPSS
 ---|---